CompMS/compms/_pages/about.md

 ---

-The CompMS group promotes the efficient, high quality analysis of mass spectrometry data through dissemination and training in existing approaches and coordination of new, innovative approaches.
+The CompMS group promotes the efficient, high-quality analysis of mass spectrometry data through dissemination and training in existing approaches and coordination of new, innovative approaches.
 The CompMS initiative aims to exploit synergies between different application domains, in particular proteomics and metabolomics.

 Our mission is to